nehay06/Internet-Of-Things--Part-1/README.md

-# spring17-lab2
-Names and emails of students working on the project:

-Student 1: Ayush Sharma

-Student 2: Neha Yadav

 **Steps to run on Server**
 - *Start the Name Server* Use the code python -m Pyro4.naming to start the server on a terminal.
 - *Register processes on the server*